burtscher/LC-framework/README.md

     ./lc input.dat EX "" ".+ .+"

 The output includes the Pareto front (https://en.wikipedia.org/wiki/Pareto_front) at the end, allowing the user to pick the best algorithm for a given compression or decompression throughput.
+The six columns list the algorithm, the compression ratio, the CPU compression throughput, the CPU decompression throughput, the GPU compression throughput, and the GPU decompression throughput.
+The throughputs are given in gigabytes per second.

 All *CR* and *EX* runs with more than one algorithm also write their results to a CSV file that can be opened with most spreadsheet applications to view and postprocess the results.